cjovanovic/cypress-projects/README.md

 	| name | gender |	(data driven testing using cucumber data table)
 	| Boby  | Male 	   |
 	Then Validate the form behaviour
-	And Select the Shop page
+	And Select the Shop page -> And is now deprecated!!!! change it in relation of which family (When or Then) belongs to

 Note: Every step need to be defined/implemented into Step Definition files built with real cypress code (.js file)!